Hitler's War (game): Reception

-In the May 1982 edition of Dragon (Issue #61), Tony Watson thought Metagaming Concept's new large boxed set format "marks an important improvement quality for this company's products."
-He found the rulebook was "amply illlustrated and remarkably free of glitches, typos and misspellings."
+In the May 1982 edition of Dragon (Issue #61), Tony Watson thought Metagaming Concepts' new large boxed set format "marks an important improvement quality for this company's products."
+He found the rulebook was "amply illustrated and remarkably free of glitches, typos and misspellings."
 However, he criticized the decision to print important charts on the back of the rulebook, "which can cause considerable wear and tear on the booklet after a short bout of page-flipping."
 Watson found the positioning and movement rules "rather innovative."
 Although he found the first two scenarios and the basic campaign good, "the advanced campaign game adds the chrome and options that make a good game into an excellent one."
-Comparing this game to Avalon Hill's Third Reich, Watson thought that "Hitler’s War treats strategic warfare against enemy production in a more interesting manner.
-I found the production rules in Hitler’s War, including the technology section and the geographically based IUs (as compared to the more abstract Basic Resource Points used in Third Reich), to be more challenging."
-He concluded, "For gaming enthusiasts with any interest in World War II and/or grand strategic conflict, Hitler’s War is highly recommended."
+Comparing this game to Avalon Hill's Third Reich, Watson thought that "Hitler's War treats strategic warfare against enemy production in a more interesting manner.
+I found the production rules in Hitler's War, including the technology section and the geographically based IUs (as compared to the more abstract Basic Resource Points used in Third Reich), to be more challenging."
+He concluded, "For gaming enthusiasts with any interest in World War II and/or grand strategic conflict, Hitler's War is highly recommended."

-In Issue 36 of Phoenix (March–April 1982), Nick Palmer had some problems with aspects of the game, but also called it "a very good game indeed, possibly the best one to appear on the market for several years."
+In Issue 36 of Phoenix (March–April 1982), Nick Palmer had some problems with aspects of the Metagaming edition, but also called it "a very good game indeed, possibly the best one to appear on the market for several years."
 Palmer concluded, "Unless you are totally uninterested in strategy you will be cheating yourself out of a real treat if you don't shell out six pounds."